London museum wins world’s largest museum prize

 Each of the finalist museums have received a £15,000 prize in recognition of their achievements.

-Dame Diane Lees, director-general of the Imperial War Museums, said: “The Horniman Museum and Gardens are championing the natural environment, commissioning artists and music festivals, to bring the eclectic collections of Frederick Horniman new relevance with diverse communities.

-“They are setting the agenda for how a traditional museum can reinvent itself through powerful ideas.”

-Last year, the prize was awarded to Firstsite in Colchester in Essex, after it transformed into a food bank and helped serve free school meals during the pandemic.
+Last year’s winner was Firstsite in Colchester in Essex, after it transformed into a food bank and helped serve free school meals during the pandemic.

 Register for free to continue reading